Severed Human Head In Oakland Backyard May Be Linked To Headless Corpse

 Cardoza says homicide detectives interviewed all the residents of the three-apartment building and that it didn’t appear they were involved.

-He says investigators are trying to determine if the head is linked to a decapitated body found in “close proximity” in late September.
+Investigators are trying to determine if the head is linked to a decapitated body found in “close proximity” on September 29.

+According to Alameda County Sheriff’s Department, a torso in a similar state of decomposition and mummification was found in the 2800 block of Martin Luther King Street.

-According to detectives, the head was found in an area of the backyard residents don’t frequent.
+According to investigators, the head was found in an area of the backyard residents don’t frequent.

+Both cases are being investigated as suspicious deaths, but sheriff’s deputies believe the person may have been “a transient who was forgotten about.”

+The skull showed no signs of foul play or that it was violently detached from the body.
+Another theory is that an animal may have moved the skull.

 © Copyright 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.